Launch Special14 days of Enterprise free with every signup.

 The Refresh tab

-The cleanest way to see your full refresh state is the Refresh tab on the Listings page (alongside Active / Drafts / Ended / Sold).
+The cleanest way to see your full refresh state is the Refresh tab on the Cards page (Vault → All Cards in the sidebar).
 It splits everything into three stacked sections:

 SectionWhat's in it

 Eligible for soft refreshActive listings ≥30 days old with 0 views in the last 30d that haven't been soft-refreshed inside the 14-day cooldown.
-One-click Refresh all runs the same streaming bulk refresh as the toolbar.
+Refresh all opens the same Refresh dialog as everywhere else, scoped to the whole section.

 Eligible for hard refreshListings that are still 0 views 30+ days after a soft refresh.
-Hard refresh has a two-step confirm because it resets watchers and the view counter.
+Pick Hard refresh in the dialog — it spells out that watchers and the view counter reset before you confirm.

 Recently refreshed14-day audit log of every refresh that's already run — type chip (soft/hard), how long ago, and click-through to the listing for the before/after diff.

 A header bar shows your daily quota ("X of Y refreshes left today") so you can size a bulk action before you trigger it.
-Imported listings (created on eBay before you started using RocketVault) are deliberately excluded — refresh only operates on listings RocketVault published.
+Imported listings (created on eBay before you started using RocketVault) are refreshed too — they're revised in place through eBay's Trading API.
+By default an imported listing gets a price refresh; its title and item specifics are only rewritten when you explicitly tick those checkboxes, since you authored them on eBay.

 Per-listing refresh history

-Open any active listing from the Listings page and scroll past the description.
+Open any active listing from the Active tab and scroll past the description.
 The Refresh history panel shows every soft and hard refresh that's ever run on that listing, newest first:

 • Date + type chip — soft or hard, with the levers that fired (title, specifics, price).